mtovmassian/linux-survivalist/README.md

 # linux-survival-kit

-Install survival tools for Linux/Docker environments
+Survive in Linux/Docker environments by installing essential tools.